 - 1/2 cucumber sliced thinly into rounds

-- 1 red bell pepper sliced thinly into strips
+- 1/2 medium red bell pepper sliced into thin strips

 - shredded nori seaweed